Tuesday, October 23, 2018

 Night of the Comet is a good looking movie.
 It baffles the mind that such a movie could have been made for such a small budget.
 Thom Eberhardt uses all sorts of cinematic trickery to make the movie bigger than it actually is; everything from matte paintings to forced perspective.
 In one scene, he had to rely heavily on close ups to hide the fact that the crew was tearing the set down while filming.
 You would think that such an imaginative director would go on to bigger and better things, but, sadly, the rest of his filmography is pretty forgettable.
 Though, he is credited as directing an episode of Parker Lewis Can't Lose; that alone makes it all worthwhile.

 It is often said that “timing is everything” and this most certainly was the case for Night of the Comet.
 The movie was released in November of 1984 and proved to be a minor hit (it grossed 14 millions dollars against a 700,000 budget.
 It came out a few months after the PG-13 rating had been instated (making it one of the earliest PG-13 movies).
-Yet, I have to wonder what fate would have befell it had been released before the creation of the PG-13 rating.
+Yet, I have to wonder what fate might have befallen it had it been released before the creation of the PG-13 rating.
 Would it have been slapped with an R rating due to “horror movie” stigma attacked to it?
 How would that have effect its release?
 Night of the Comet was also released in an era when a low budget movie (without major studio influence) could be given a wide theatrical release.
 If Night of the Comet would have been made just a few years later, it probably would have been released directly to video - the ultimate form of cinematic purgatory.
 Thankfully, Night of the Comet avoided this dire fate and has maintained its status as a cult classic.

 Credits